Power-hungry Indian businesses build their own solar plants

 Along with SunEdison, First Solar is among foreign panel suppliers expecting to profit from rising demand in India.

-The new Indian government is hoping to ramp up renewable energy, and wean the country off of a dependence on coal and oil and fulfill Modi’s election pledge of bringing power to all.
+The new Indian government is hoping to ramp up renewable energy, and wean the country off of a dependence on coal and oil and fulfil Modi’s election pledge of bringing power to all.

 While India’s overall installed capacity has risen 20 percent in the past three years and peak-hour shortfalls have eased, not enough power reaches end-users due to rickety transmission lines, and when it does, supply is often fickle.